Reconnecting with our seniors with vernacular radios

 All Saints Home (Yishun), Sing-health, Outram Community Hospital, NTUC health,

-Methodist Welfare Services Home Care & Home Hospice, St. Luke Eldercare, Project Audible Cheer, Project Kind Heart Asia, Jurong Spring V2, Touch Community Services.
+MWS Home Care & Home Hospice (under the care of Methodist Welfare Services), St. Luke Eldercare, Project Audible Cheer, Project Kind Heart Asia, Jurong Spring V2, Touch Community Services.
 Tsao Foundation, Monfort Care, Learn Dialect, Teck Ghee CC, Cassia Resettlement Team

 Let's connect the circuit -